ReflexiCoder: Teaching Large Language Models to Self-Reflect on Generated Code and Self-Correct It via Reinforcement Learning: Introduction

 Inspired by the success of reasoning-intensive models like OpenAI o1 \citep{jaech2024openai,qin2024o1} and DeepSeek-R1 \citep{guo2025deepseek}, which utilize extended inference time to facilitate deeper reasoning, we propose that code generation models should similarly possess an autonomous ``inner monologue'' for debugging.
 We introduce \reflexicoder, a novel Reinforcement Learning (RL) framework designed to internalize the structured reasoning trajectory, encompassing initial reasoning, code generation, reflection for bugs and optimization, and correction, directly into the model's weights.
 Unlike prior works \citep{shinn2024reflexion,madaan2024self}, \textbf{\reflexicoder~shifts the paradigm from external-dependent refinement to intrinsic, fully autonomous self-reflection and self-correction capabilities at inference time.} By optimizing the entire correction trajectory itself rather than just the generation policy, \textbf{we teach the model the cognitive skill of ``how to debug'' without reliance on ground-truth feedback or external execution engines at inference time}.
 Figure \ref{fig:reflexicode} compares this paradigm shift with prior practices.

-To achieve this, our \reflexicoder~utilizes an RL-zero training paradigm, bypassing traditional supervised fine-tuning (SFT) to autonomously discover efficient reflection-correction patterns tailored to its own parameter space \citep{guo2025deepseek,li2025system}.
+To achieve this, our \reflexicoder~utilizes an RL-only (R1-Zero) training paradigm, bypassing traditional supervised fine-tuning (SFT) to autonomously discover efficient reflection-correction patterns tailored to its own parameter space and problem-solving capabilities \citep{guo2025deepseek,li2025system}.
 We optimize the problem-solving trajectory via granular reward functions that incentivizes both accurate error detection and successful repair.
-It is worth noting that our approach marks a fundamental departure from prior RL methods for code generation (e.g., CodeRL \citep{le2022coderl}, PPOCoder \citep{shojaee2023execution}, DeepCoder \citep{deepcoder2025}).
+It is worth noting that our approach marks a fundamental departure from prior RL methods for code generation, such as CodeRL \citep{le2022coderl}, PPOCoder \citep{shojaee2023execution}, DeepCoder \citep{deepcoder2025}.
 While existing RL methods strictly optimize the \textit{single-pass generation policy} using execution rewards, \textbf{they fail to cultivate the intrinsic reasoning capability to identify and analyze potential errors and iteratively correct them autonomously after an initial attempt.} Our \reflexicoder~uniquely applies RL to optimize the \textit{reflection-correction trajectory itself}, transforming self-debugging from an environment-dependent test loop into an \textit{intrinsic cognitive skill}.

 Extensive experiments across seven benchmarks demonstrate the efficacy of our approach. \reflexicoder-8B establishes a new state of the art among leading open-source models, achieving \textbf{94.51\%} on HumanEval \citep{chen2021evaluating}, \textbf{35.00\%} on BigCodeBench \citep{zhuo2024bigcodebench}, \textbf{52.21\%} on LiveCodeBench \citep{naman2024livecodebench}, and \textbf{37.34\%} on CodeForces \citep{quan2025codeelo} in a \textbf{single-attempt} setting.
 When utilizing our iterative reasoning-reflection setup, referred to as \reflexicoder-8B (Multiple), performance further scales to \textbf{95.73\%}, \textbf{36.84\%}, \textbf{54.12\%}, and \textbf{37.68\%}, respectively, surpassing or remaining competitive with proprietary models like GPT-5.1 \citep{GPT5_OpenAI}.